4.05 General Principles for Consideration of Student Performance and Conduct

 These procedures may be supplemented or modified, upon prior notice to the student, when necessary to achieve a full and fair resolution of the matter.
 Remedial and corrective actions and sanctions that may be imposed by the reviewing bodies under these procedures include, but are not limited to, academic remediation, personal counseling, community service, warning, reprimand, censure, probation, requirement to withdraw, and expulsion.

 For disciplinary cases in which the sanction is expulsion from the Medical School, a two-thirds vote of the Faculty Council is required.
 When the remedial or corrective action or sanction is probation of any kind, the decision of the reviewing body must specify the conditions and duration of the probation and the conditions for its termination.
 The reviewing body is responsible for assessing the satisfactory completion of the conditions of any probation and for terminating it.
-Imposition of a remedial or corrective action or sanction under these procedures will be included in the student’s Dean’s Letter and given the weight that the Society Master and the Dean for Students determine that the action/sanction deserves in the context of that letter.
+Imposition of a remedial or corrective action or sanction under these procedures will be included in the student’s Medical Student Performance Evaluation (MSPE, also referred to as the Dean’s Letter) and given the weight that the Society Master and the Dean for Students determine that the action/sanction deserves in the context of that letter.

 These procedures may be reevaluated and/or revised during the academic year.